hCG and Low Testosterone

 Many men in their early mid-life covet to feel that way.
 They struggle to maintain a healthy lifestyle, struggle to keep themselves awake during the day and have no energy to spend time with their loved ones.
 They need testosterone, and most of the time… they don’t even know it.

 What is hCG?

 Testosterone products help boost the levels in the human body but have several side effects which include testicular atrophy (testicles get smaller) and infertility.
-One of the ways testosterone can get replenished to avoid these side effects is by using hCG (human chorionic gonadotropin), and today I will take some time to help you understand how it can help boost testosterone.
+One of the ways to increase testosterone while avoiding these side effects is by using hCG (human chorionic gonadotropin).
+Therefore, today I will take some time to help you understand how it can help boost testosterone.

-In order to understand how hCG works, we need to understand how testosterone gets naturally produced in our body.
+In order to understand how hCG works, we need to understand how the body naturally produces testosterone.

 Everything starts out in the brain.
 The hypothalamus produces a hormone called Gonadotropin-releasing hormone (GnRH) which stimulates another gland called the pituitary to produce folliculin-stimulating hormone (FSH) and luteinizing hormone (LH).
 LH is the hormone and the signal that stimulates the testicles to produce testosterone.
 If your body is low on testosterone, the testicles send a signal to the pituitary asking for LH in order to produce testosterone.

 How does hCG work?

 In men, hCG acts as an analog of LH, therefore stimulating the testicles to produce more testosterone.
 LH also stimulates production of sperm within the seminiferous tubules, which are structures inside the testicles, and therefore maintains fertility in men.
 HCG comes in injectable form and is usually administered 2 to 3 times a week.